-Or, learn to cartoon with one of thousands of free cartooning videos on youtube.
+Or, learn to cartoon with one of the thousands of free cartooning videos on youtube.

 - Have a girl’s “spa” movie night.
 Put on your prettiest dresses.
 Don’t forget a tiara.
 Then, paint your nails and play with each other’s hair while you watch a chick flick.
 Let the princess out!

 - Have a boy’s “man cave” movie night.
 Turn off all the lights, add some twinkly lights (for stars), and put on your flannel jammies.
-Watch a classic action or adventure movie, and make sure you let all your farts out.
+Watch a classic action or adventure movie.

 - Have a “dinner and a movie” night.
 Match your food to your tube!
 You could make homemade pizza, eat on a blanket in front of the TV, and watch a movie with a classic pizza scene (like “Home Alone”).
 Or, try these tie fighter cheese and crackers while watching Star Wars.

 Let it take over the entire basement, or even the entire house, including staircases.
 Time each other, and record your speeds on a chart.
 Try to beat your own time.

 Haul out a 1000-piece puzzle, or borrow one you haven’t done before from a friend or family member.
 Challenge your family to get the whole thing completed in one day.